InfamousMusicify/FamousBros-Faithful-Venom/README.md

 ### ___Bring Old School Faithful textures back.___
 __Old School Faithful Style Textures, Antvenoms Color Grading and alpha sounds, Skitscapes UI/Dark UI.__

+This is an addon to Antvenom or mullak99's Resource packs(or any vanilla 32x pack really).
+It adds Skits UI / Dark UI, Antvenoms grass color grading, select alpha sounds for nostalgia, and a few custom textures.
+Check [Pack Contents](https://github.com/InfamousMusicify/FamousBros-Faithful-Venom/blob/master/Pack_Contents.md) for more info

+### `*This is a 32x resource pack*`

 # [🔗Downloads🔗](https://github.com/InfamousMusicify/FamousBros-Faithful-Venom/blob/master/Downloads.md)

 ### Download one of these resource packs as well: